-The United Nations has named 2016 as the International Year of Pulses and in this week’s blog post I look at Why You Need To Make Pulses Part of What You Eat Every Day.
+Did you know that the United Nations has named 2016 as the International Year of Pulses?
+In this article I’m looking at Why You Need To Make Pulses Part of What You Eat Every Day.

 Have you ever wondered what they are, how to cook them, how to store them and where to find them in your local area?
 If you have you’re in the right place.